PyLops/pyproximal/README.md

 ```

 ## Why another library for proximal algorithms?
 Several other projects in the Python ecosystem provide implementations of proximal
 operators and/or algorithms, which present some clear overlap with this project.

-A (possibly not exahustive) list of other projects is:
+A (possibly not exhaustive) list of other projects is:

 * http://proximity-operator.net
 * https://github.com/ganguli-lab/proxalgs/blob/master/proxalgs/operators.py